terrorizer1980/docker-compose-aws-ecscli-demo/docs/beginner-aws-sqs/README.md

         1. If task is seen, it is still "RUNNING".
 Wait until task is complete.
     1. [ec2](https://console.aws.amazon.com/ec2/v2/home)
         1. [instances](https://console.aws.amazon.com/ec2/v2/home?#Instances)
+1. Wait until task has completed and is in the `STOPPED` state.

 #### Create Postgres service